 Select an item to refactor.
 You can select a file/folder in the Project tool window or expression/symbol in the editor.

-Press Ctrl+Alt+Shift+T to open a list of refactorings that can be selected.
+Press Control+Alt+Shift+T to open the list of refactorings:

-For some refactorings, CLion lets you preview changes before applying them.
+For some refactorings, you can preview changes before applying them.

 Click Do Refactor to proceed with the changes.

 When CLion encounters problems with your refactoring, it opens a dialog with the list of conflicts and their brief descriptions.

 Click Continue to ignore the problem and proceed to open the preview in the Find tool window.

 Click Show Conflicts in View to open the conflict entries in the Find tool window and deal with them further.

 For example, you can try to exclude an entry from refactoring by pressing Delete or click Cancel and return to the editor.

 On the Code Editing page, in the Refactorings section, adjust the refactoring options and click OK.

 Makes sure that you do not delete files that are referenced in your source code.